MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+V2 API for existing objects.
+Converting fields from int32 to resource.Quantity.
+Subsecond resolution less than one millisecond.

 ## Proposal